NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/agentless/dns/locations/dns-resolver-ips.md

 ### DNS resolver IP

-For queries over IPv4, the default DNS resolver IP addresses are anycast IP addresses, and they are shared across every Cloudflare Zero Trust account.
+For queries over IPv4, the default DNS resolver IP addresses are anycast IP addresses, and they are shared across every Khulnasoft Zero Trust account.

 If you are on the Enterprise plan, you can request a dedicated DNS resolver IPv4 address to be provisioned for a DNS location in lieu of the default anycast addresses.
 Like IPv6, queries forwarded to that address will be identified using the dedicated DNS resolver IPv4 address.